bhbale/baleywalla/_posts/2025-03-18-which-compare.markdown

      <figcaption>L-R: Lorem ipsum</figcaption>
 </figure>

-### A number of solutions (big and small)
+### Big and small bets

-We delivered and shipped a number of initiatives across multiple quarters after validating each one.
-It was important to ship each initiative quickly in order to get real data that is experienced by 100% of our users.
-This is also to reward all the efforts by the squad and to see the the work flourish impactfully.
+We rolled out a number of initiatives confident that they would impact engagement metrics positively.
+There's uncertainty of how the changes will perform once everything is shipped.
+We can hope for an accumulation effect but the data may say otherwise and leave us with more questions than answers.

-Here's a list of all the initiatives we released to users:
+- Here's a list of the initiatives we shipped:
-- Ability to compare on mobile
+- Compare journey optimised for mobile
 - Reducing the size of product cards on listing pages
 - Compare functionality on article pages
+- Enhancements to the compare page
 - Compare on the saved page after shortlisting products
-- Enhancements to the compare page

 <figure>
     <img src="/uploads/which-compare-2.png" alt="blah blah">